pabloariasal/dotfiles/README.md

 ## Prerequisites

 - Fresh Arch install (no xorg installed yet)
-- user is created with zsh as login shell
+- Basic packages like neovim, locate, network manager, man pages are installed
-- sudo is installed and the user is entered in the sudoers file
+- User is created with zsh as login shell
-- nvim is installed
+- User is a sudoer
 - Internet connection

 ## Download Installation Scripts